cisco-ce/roomos.cisco.com/doc/MTR/USBContentCameraMainVideo.md

-# USB content camera support
+# USB camera support

 RoomOS devices now support USB cameras, allowing any USB 2.0 camera that supports the MJPEG format to function effectively.
 This feature is available in both Microsoft Teams Rooms and Webex mode, applicable during and outside of meetings.
 Users can select the content camera from the share source using the RoomOS user interface or through the Microsoft Teams Rooms application interface.
 This functionality is compatible with the current portfolio of devices, including the Room Series (Bar, Bar Pro, Kit EQ/EQX, Kit Pro), Board Series (Pro and Pro G2), and Desk Pro.
 USB cameras are compatible for both content sharing and as the main video source.

 No configuration is required when using a content camera.
 Simply plug the camera into the Type A input on the product.
 Currently, we support up to two USB input sources, allowing for the connection of two USB cameras.

-## USB content camera for content sharing
+## USB camera for content sharing
 ### RoomOS

 Sharing a USB camera content from the navigator when not in a call.